Last Updated on September 29, 2025, by David

 Top Cleaning Techniques for Terracotta Tiles

-Even with appropriate sealing and preventative strategies in place, terracotta floors require regular maintenance to sustain their natural allure.
+Even with appropriate sealing and preventive measures in place, terracotta floors require regular maintenance to maintain their natural allure.
 The key lies in employing proper techniques and products that clean effectively without compromising the tile’s porous structure.

 Establishing a Daily and Weekly Cleaning Routine

 In Surrey homes, where outdoor elements frequently enter, daily sweeping or vacuuming is indispensable.
-Utilise a soft-bristle broom or a vacuum cleaner equipped with a hard floor setting to eliminate dust, grit, and organic debris before they settle into the tile.
+Use a soft-bristle broom or a vacuum cleaner with a hard-floor setting to remove dust, grit, and organic debris before they settle into the tile.

 For weekly maintenance, mop with warm water and a pH-neutral cleaner specifically designed for natural stone.
-Avoid soaking the floor—damp mopping is the preferred method.
-Excess water can seep into the tile and result in staining or mould growth, particularly in older or poorly sealed installations.
+Avoid soaking the floor—damp mopping is preferred.
+Excess water can seep into the tile, leading to staining or mould growth, particularly in older or poorly sealed installations.

 Choosing the Right Cleaning Products